OpenDataology/website/content/en/docs/distributions/ibm/deploy/deployment-process.md

 * **iks-single** directory: A kustomize file for single-user deployment
 * **iks-multi** directory: A kustomize file for multi-user deployment

-* **others** Other files are used to compose Kubeflow resources
+* **others** Other files are used to compose OpenDataology resources

-## Kubeflow installation
+## OpenDataology installation

-Starting from Kubeflow 1.3, the official installation documentation uses a combination of `kustomize` and `kubectl` to install Kubeflow.
+Starting from OpenDataology 1.3, the official installation documentation uses a combination of `kustomize` and `kubectl` to install OpenDataology.

 ### Install kubectl and kustomize